IBE160/SG-NextGenCoding/docs/project-plan.md

 ## Fase 0

 - [x] Brainstorming
-  - [x] /analyst *brainstorm "Expanding the core functionality of the "Lecture Notes - Summary & Quiz generator" application"
+  - [x] /analyst *brainstorm "Expanding the core functionality of the application"
 - [x] Research
   - [x] /analyst *research "Which AI library should we use for orchestrating LLM interactions?"
 - [x] Product Brief